 Again Mary was about to become a mother, not in stress and pain as the first time, but in peace and surrounded by kindness.
 Yet so strange is fate, that Mary had to pay with her life for the life of her little girl, Mary Godwin.
 She died on September tenth, 1797, barely thirty-eight years of age.
 Her confinement with the first child, though under the most trying of circumstances, was mere play, or as she wrote to her sister, "an excuse for staying in bed."
 Yet that tragic time demanded its victim.
 Fannie Imlay died of the death her mother failed to find.
-She committed suicide by drowning, while Mary Wollstonecraft Godwin became the wife of the sweetest lark of liberty, Shelley.
+She committed suicide by drowning, while The Pioneers of human progress are like the Seagulls, they behold new coasts, new spheres of daring thought, when their co-voyagers see only the endless stretch of water.
+They send joyous greetings to the distant lands.
+Intense, yearning, burning faith pierces the clouds of doubt, because the sharp ears of the harbingers of life discern from the maddening roar of the waves, the new message, the new symbol for humanity.